KRFOSS/kali-docs/community/list-of-official-kali-sites/index.md

 **gitlab.com/kalilinux**

 This site is the Kali Linux project's [official git repository](https://gitlab.com/kalilinux/) and is publicly accessible.
-Most users will never need to interact with it directly, but users who wish to more closely monitor the development of Kali Linux, or people who want to know when they should run `apt full-upgrade`, can peruse or clone the repository.
+Most users will never need to interact with it directly, but users who wish to more closely monitor the development of Kali Linux, or people who want to know when they should run `sudo apt full-upgrade -y`, can peruse or clone the repository.

 **tools.kali.org**